axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/iframe/index.rst

 #.
 Your HTML User Dialog has to be independent of the **Portal**.
 You can use
    the ``frame-_x_`` template in designer, or your own template. **Portal** will render it automatically in an IFrame.

 #.
-To pass some supported params into the IFrame such as process steps, refer to
-   :ref:`IFrameTaskTemplate <components-layout-templates-iframe-task-template>`

-#.
 If you don't want to use the default configuration, apply one of the following three
    levels to open your task(s) in an IFrame: